dcsil/rails-tutorial/sections/10_forms_and_validations.md

     ```
 10. Run the server and try to create a channel.

-# Commit in the Example app
+# This section in the example app

 https://github.com/dcsil/rails-tutorial-example/commit/77dc2f4783b1b38c7791d227978e0a7ecc0ab1c8